 - A computer (Windows or Mac OS) with the latest version of any of these browsers

 - Headset or built-in speakers & microphone

 Note: iPads or Android tablets will work with the online course platform but may not be sufficient for other coursework

 International graduate applicants must demonstrate English-language proficiency by submitting either TOEFL/IELTS scores.
 International applicants are exempt from the TOEFL/IELTS requirement under certain circumstances.
 You can visit the graduate admissions page to learn more about USC’s policy regarding exemptions.

-NOTE: In response to the COVID-19 pandemic, ETS has introduced a solution to allow students who have been impacted by COVID-19 to take the TOEFL iBT® test at home until test centers can reopen.
+NOTE: In response to the COVID-19 pandemic, ETS has introduced an option for students to take the TOEFL iBT® test at home.
 Click here for the most up to date information from ETS.

 To avoid delays in application processing, it is recommended that international students have their TOEFL/IELTS scores sent to USC when they pre-register for the examination.
 Copies of TOEFL/IELTS scores can also be uploaded along with the program application.
 Official scores must be received directly from the testing service and dated no earlier than 2 years (24 months) prior to the start of your intended first term at USC.
 If sending TOEFL/IELTS scores, the institution code for USC is 4852 (no department code is required).
 If sending IELTS scores, please choose “University of Southern California, Graduate Programs” from the list of available institutions of where to send scores on the day of the examination.
 Please do not enter the name and contact information of the specific intended graduate department.

 If you have any questions, contact an enrollment advisor.

 Fill out the information below to learn more about the University of Southern California’s online GIS Graduate Programs and download a free brochure.
 If you have any additional questions, please call 877-650-9054 to speak to an enrollment advisor.